gitpeut/SnowRadio/README.md

 </p>
-Bug fixed and updated OranjeRadio with spectrum analyzer and choice of filesystem and optional gesture and touchscreen control and openweathermap data.
-User friendly web interface for easy addition of internet radio stations. https and http radio stations, chunked tranfer encoding supported.
-Also artist and track information is collected  if available and shown both on the display and in the web browser.
+Snow Radio is a logical extension of the previous Orange Radio project with a spectrum analyzer and choice of filesystem and optional gesture, touchscreen control and openweathermap data.
+User friendly web interface for easy addition of internet radio stations.
+There a no restrictions which stations to listen to.
+Full support for http and https stations with stream and chunked transfer encoding.
+Also artist and track information is collected  if available and shown correctly both on the display and in the web browser in most Western European languages and Russian.
 Latency is low by design.
 <p />
-Snow Radio was greatly improved and extended due to the generous support, useful suggestions and rigorous testing of Alexander Semenov.
+Snow Radio was greatly improved and extended due to the generous support, useful suggestions and rigorous testing of Alexander Semenov (https://github.com/Semenov-Alexander)
 <p />
 Playlists ( .pls, .m3u, .dash etc.) are not supported.
 No plans exist to support these, but this may change one day.